Ayesha-Julekha/Fedsempro/README.md

-# FedSemPro: Robust Federated Bangla Sentiment Classification
+# FedSemPro: A Semantic Prototype-Based Framework for Early Detection and Robust Aggregation Against Label-Flipping Attacks in Federated Bangla NLP

 This repository contains the implementation of **FedSemPro**, a federated learning framework for detecting malicious client  under label-flipping attacks.
 The framework supports both **IID** and **non-IID** data distributions and allows experiments with different numbers of honest and malicious clients.